Dr. Richard Todd

 String Area Leader, Classical Guitar, Music Theory

-A Tennessee State University faculty member since the fall of 2000, Richard Todd received the B.M., summa cum laude, in Guitar Performance from the University of Cincinnati College-Conservatory of Music, the M.M. in Guitar Performance from Southern Methodist University, and the D.M.A. in Guitar Performance from the University of North Texas.
+A Tennessee State University faculty member since the fall of 2000, Associate Professor Richard Todd received the B.M., summa cum laude, in Guitar Performance from the University of Cincinnati College-Conservatory of Music, the M.M. in Guitar Performance from Southern Methodist University, and the D.M.A. in Guitar Performance from the University of North Texas.
 He also studied extensively with world-renowned guitarist Matteo Mela in Cremona, Italy.
 In his formative years he earned a number of awards, including First Prize in both the Music Teachers’ National Association Competition and the National Federation of Music Clubs Competition.

 Contact Dr. Todd